 The purpose of Medicaid is to provide health care for low-income individuals and families.
-NHF opposes policies that make it more difficult or expensive for patients with chronic diseases to access Medicaid.
+NBDF opposes policies that make it more difficult or expensive for patients with chronic diseases to access Medicaid.

 All waivers to establish a work requirement have been suspended by federal courts.